 - RAF inhibition leads to loss of translation of the anti-apoptotic protein MCL-1, thereby inducing apoptosis.

-- RAF inhibition can overcome BCL-2 inhibitor resistance in AML
+- RAF inhibition can overcome BCL-2 inhibitor resistance in AML and together with BCL-2 inhibitors target the phenotype of the leukemic stem cells.

 Discoveries of selective drug combinations overcoming drug resistance development in mature NK cell cancers.